SheffieldML/TVB/README.md

 Here we have implemented TVB for inference in Gaussian process classifiacation and robust regression.

-Out paper has been accepted for publication at AISTATS.
+Our paper has been accepted for publication at AISTATS.
 Here's the citation-to-be:

 @inproceedings{hensman2014tilted,
   title={Tilted Variational Bayes},